Ttibo/Image-Synthetic-Creator/README.md

 - **Data Saving**: For each generated image, the program saves a folder containing:
   - The initial reference image.
   - A folder containing all the generated synthetic images.
+    - Image final
+    - Image without background
+    - Image Mask
   - Associated data for each synthetic image, including:
-    - Homography normalized.
+    - Homography.
     - Initial mesh.
     - Projected image mesh.
-    - Mask image.

 ## Usage